bm4cs/bencode.io/content/posts/2020-08-18-kubernetes.md

 - [Canary deployments](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/#canary-deployments)
 - Services when given a `.metadata.name`, its registered into the internal DNS within the cluster automatically!
+- [Kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) added in 1.14, is a tool for customising k8s configurations, by generating resources from other sources such as Secrets and ConfigMaps, setting cross-cutting fields for resources, composing and customizing collections of resources through bases and overlays.
+- Namespaces?
+- `kubectl apply -f k8s/` supports taking a directory name, full of various YAML files, and create all objects it finds

 # Samples